 Plants growing at least 19.8 m inside from the edge of a unit were sampled to reduce edge effects from adjacent units (Masters et al. 1993a).
 Fresh current-year growth was sampled mimicking herbivory by a concentrate selecting ruminant (Lashley et al. 2014).
 For woody species, the terminal 2 cm of a twig and any leaves associated with that bud were collected.
 For herbaceous plants, the terminal 20% of healthy-looking plants were collected.
 Samples were collected from 10+ individuals per unit when possible.
-While species were selected that occurred across the spectrum of treatments, the legumes (showy partridge pea and both lespedeza species), along with winged sumac did not occur in all replications of the CONT treatment.
-Also, the legumes were absent from most treatments for the early spring sampling so they were dropped from the analysis for that sampling period.
+While species were selected that occurred across the spectrum of treatments, the legumes (showy partridge pea and both lespedeza species), along with winged sumac, did not occur in all replications of the CONT treatment.
+Also, the legumes were absent from most treatments during the early spring, so they were dropped from the analysis for that sampling period.

 All plant material was refrigerated after collection until they could be processed and oven dried.
 All forage samples were analyzed at the Soil, Water, and Forage Analytical Laboratory (SWFAL) at Oklahoma State University.
 Samples were first dried for 12 hours at 85 °C and then ground to pass through a 1.0 mm screen.
 For CP, total nitrogen (TN) was determined using a Leco (St. Joseph, Michigan) CN628 dry combustion Carbon/Nitrogen Analyzer (NFTA, 1993).